22 Symptoms of GallBladder Disease:

 22) IT Band Pain: The iliotibial (IT) band runs from the lateral side of the hip down to the lateral side of the knee.
 This band can often be very tight and painful in individuals with gallbladder dysfunction.

-Additionally, sluggish bile can lead to microbial overgrowth and infection.
+Additionally, sluggish bile can lead to microbial overgrowth and infection that results in gallbladder disease.
 If the gall bladder gets infected, one may notice pain in the right rib cage are and a fever.
 Many of these symptoms can be mistaken for other conditions like kidney stones, heart attack and hepatitis.
+If you are having these symptoms, you have to consider gallbladder disease and rule out the other conditions.